-Justice Services is managed by the Special Assistant District Attorney, who serves as the Conviction Integrity deputy.
-The Special Assistant also prepares legal opinions on miscellaneous subjects, prepares and edits some of our office publications, handles special civil law matters, responds to Public Records Act requests and civil subpoenas, processes requests for U Visa certifications, analyzes misconduct issues under Brady v.
+Justice Services is managed by a Chief Deputy District Attorney, who serves as the lead Conviction Integrity deputy.
+The Chief Deputy also prepares legal opinions on miscellaneous subjects, prepares and edits some of our office publications, handles special civil law matters, responds to Public Records Act requests and civil subpoenas, processes requests for U Visa certifications, analyzes misconduct issues under Brady v.
 Maryland, and enforces Brown Act open-meeting laws.
-The Special Assistant serves as liaison on the Brown Act and other civil law and municipal law matters to local government attorneys who are advising the county's ten incorporated cities and its dozens of special districts.
+The Chief Deputy serves as liaison on the Brown Act and other civil law and municipal law matters to local government attorneys who are advising the county's ten incorporated cities and its dozens of special districts.

 As the United States Supreme Court recognized in Berger v.
 United States, the twofold aim of the prosecutor "is that guilt shall not escape nor innocence suffer."
 While the trial and appellate process contain important safeguards for those accused of crime, we recognize that the criminal justice system is a human institution and cannot be perfect.